We strongly encourage each Michigan Ross alumni club to create a succession plan for leadership turnover.

 - I want to have a fair and transparent process that gives more than a limited group of folks a chance to take the lead.
-In the past, it was a who-knew-who that was slotted for roles, and I want to avoid the reality or perception of nepotism through a process that is frequent, open to all, and understood by all.
+In the past, it was a who-knew-who that was slated for roles, and I want to avoid the reality or perception of nepotism through a process that is frequent, open to all, and understood by all.

 - We want to inject new blood regularly into the board.
 When some clubs do not turn over the president role for a very long time, I think it can create a barrier to volunteerism and even some friction because there are others who want to take a leading role and help shape the club.

 - It creates good optics to the broader regional alumni base that we refresh our board regularly, and it gives them a formal way of getting involved in one of these two positions or joining the board as an at-large member.

 - Specific to Denver, the time is right to test this election structure since I am not going anywhere and can help pilot the transition process so it can become repeatable in the future.
 Although I have a great board, this move guarantees that we have at least one more person driving efforts to share the load too.

 As I shared with the Denver board, if no one runs, I will gladly stay in the role, but I think there are a couple of interested folks.
 Assuming we have a new person in place, I plan to play a big role and help it continue to grow and succeed well into the future.
 One of my goals when I started the club was to create something sustainable and I will help the club do that in whatever capacity I can.”